Health and Wellness

 Walk Aerobics and Chair Exercise

 Walk aerobic to a DVD for 1.5 miles (21 minutes) where we move our arms and legs to the beat.
-You may also just walk around the tables if you prefer.
+(This can be done in a chair also) You may also just walk around the tables if you prefer.
 Next, we do a 20-minute chair exercise video that moves all of the muscles and makes you feel more flexible.

 T-T-Sat 9:00 AM